St Michael and All Angels' Church, Alsop-en-le-Dale

 St Michael and all Angels' Church, Alsop en le Dale is a Grade II listed parish church in the Church of England in Alsop en le Dale, Derbyshire.

 History

-The church dates from the 12th century and was rebuilt between 1882 and 1883 by Frederick Josias Robinson.
-The flat roof was removed and replaced with a pitched roof.
-The plaster on the walls was removed.
+The church dates from the 12th century and was rebuilt between 1882 and 1883 by Frederick Josias Robinson at a cost of £840.
+The flat roof was removed and replaced with a pitched roof, and the plaster on the walls was removed.
 The floors were re-laid, that in the chancel with Minton encaustic tiles, and the rest with wooden blocks.
 A new stone font replaced the old one.
-The pulpit which had formerly been in St Oswald's Church, Ashbourne was installed.
-The contractor was J Knowles of Brassington.
+The pulpit, which had formerly been in St Oswald's Church, Ashbourne, was installed.
+The contractor was J. Knowles of Brassington.

+The church has a Norman south doorway with zig-zag carvings, and the imposts of the chancel arch are also Norman, as is a window in the south wall.
+The Normanesque tower, however, dates from the 19th-century restoration.